 I'm not trying to steal your attention by implementing dark patterns.
 Like Prof. Linnea Gandhi explained to me: "attention is the most valuable currency of our times".
 I want my attention to be respected, so I do my best to respect yours.
 I prefer to ask you to stop, take some time, and choose to listen to whatever words a guest might have to share with us.

 No ads, no promo codes for mattresses.
 Want a new mattress or semi-okay toothbrushes?
-Great, there are plenty of podcasts out there for those.
+Great, there are plenty of other podcasts out there for you.
 I hope you sleep better and your teeth get cleaner and cleaner, but that's not my responsibility.
 I'm asking other people about their lives, not trying to make a living by tricking you into using promotional codes.
 But to find guests, record, edit, publish, over and over, still costs money.
 That's why this project and I need your support now.

 Only with your help, I can keep doing this.